codinsonn/codinsonn.dev/packages/@aetherspace/README.md

 - Next.js web app (File based app dir routing, Serverside rendering, Static site generation, ...)
 - Expo mobile app (Android & iOS with Expo-Router and react-native)
 - A REST & GraphQL API (with Apollo Server & Next.js API routes)
-- Documentation for Aetherspace and its components + docgen as a side effect of our [recommended way of working](/packages/@aetherspace/scripts/README.md)
 - [Generators and Automation scripts](/packages/@aetherspace/scripts/README.md) to automatically generate API & component documentation
+- Documentation for Aetherspace and its components (with docgen being a side effect of our [recommended way of working](/packages/@aetherspace/scripts/README.md))
 - Github actions for mobile deployments, linting your code & building your documentation

 **When you're ready to start developing, run `yarn install` to install all dependencies, followed by:**